bajamircea/cpp-play/src/coro_st_lib/README.md

     - check for cancellation
     - if not cancelled it does not even suspend
     - useful to allow cancellation in long running activities
+- `wait_any_two.h`
+  - `co_await async_wait_any_two(task1, task2)`
+    - NOT USED: written as a learning tool, use `async_wait_any`, there is no good reason not to
+    - version of `async_wait_any` with simpler code avoding complexity for just two tasks
+      - no variadic arguments
+      - no need for tuple
+      - requires return type is the same for both tasks
+      - on completion, it does not indicate which of the two tasks completed (misses the index)
 - `wait_any_type_traits.h`
   - helper for the return type of `co_await async_wait_any(...)` (see below)
 - `wait_any.h`